wp-plugins/audio-and-video-player/readme.txt

 == Interface ==

 **Audio and Video Player** has an extensive set of configuration variables that provides great flexibility to this plugin.
 Media players are first generated on the **Audio and Video Player** page.
 Then they are to be inserted into your blog directly from the Post/Page editing interface.
-Generating media players in the same environment will facilitate editing of media players and inserting of the same player on different pages of your website or blog.
+Generating all audio and video players in the same environment will facilitate editing of media players and inserting of the same audio or video player on different pages of your website or blog.

-**Editing Multimedia Players**
+**Editing Audio and Video Players**

 On the **Audio and Video Player** page, you will see the already generated media players and the button to create a new player.
-To create a new media player just select the type of player: Audio or Video - and press the button "Create new media player."
-To edit an existing media player, just select it in the list of existing players and press "Edit media player".
+To create a new audio or video player just select the type of player: Audio or Video - and press the button "Create new media player."
+To edit an existing nedia player, just select it in the list of existing players and press "Edit media player".

-**Creating and Editing of Multimedia Player**
+**Creating and Editing of Audio and Video Player**

-**Select the skin:** the first skin will be selected by default.
-All the previously purchased skins will be loaded here, as well as the skins available for this product.
+**Select the player skin:** the first skin will be selected by default.
+All the previously purchased skins will be loaded here, as well as the skins available for the audio and video player.

 **Player name:** mandatory field that will allow to identify the media player for the insertion process on your website.

-**Width:** Enter the width of the media player.
+**Width:** Enter the width of the audio and video player.
 Under the field you will see the values recommended for the selected skin.
 Every skin has a different recommended value.

-**Height:** Enter the height of the media player.
+**Height:** Enter the height of the audio and video player.
 Under the field you will see the values recommended for the selected skin.
 Every skin has a different recommended value.

 **Autoplay:** Mark the checkbox if you want your media player to initialize in "ON" mode.

 Note: Some devices do not support autoplay.

 **Loop:** Allows cyclical playback of the playlist.
 This feature may be limited on devices that do not support autoplay.

-**Preload:** Allows you to pre-load media files to streamline the playback process.
+**Preload:** Allows you to pre-load audio and video files to streamline the playback process.
 Some mobile devices do not allow file preload.

 **Show playlist:** Displays or hides the playlist.